opnsense/plugins/README.md

 www/cache -- Webserver cache
 www/nginx -- Nginx HTTP server and reverse proxy www/web-proxy-sso -- Kerberos authentication module
-www/web-proxy-useracl -- Group and user ACL for the web proxy (pending removal)
 ```

 A brief description of how to use the plugins repository